onishiweb/gallery-component/README.md

-# gallery-component
+# Gallery Component

-A demo web component
+A example component demoing the use of CSS/Sass, CSS Modules, and Web Components.